Leaner Sidecars – Minimal Modification Required

 Transport Authority Deny Approval of Leaner Sidecar

 Unfortunately, I was denied the right to build a Wheelchair Accessible Sidecar and was only given the option to build a Rigid Hack.
 The decision to deny was based on overall width on Lean-Out.
-Although the maximum allowable width was 1800 mm, my mirror was outside this restriction, making a width of 2700.
+Although the maximum allowable width was 1850 mm, with full lean out, my mirror was outside this restriction, making a width of 2700.

 Extract from the Modification Application